tobias-richter/ansible-tasmota/README.md

 ## Requirements

-This role requires `requests` to be installed.
+This role requires some python requirements to be installed.

-    pip install requests
+    pip install -r requirements.txt

 ## Limitations